 The theme for this year is kindness.
 And much like last year, I’m going to be digesting that theme with my thoughts today.

 MY THOUGHTS ON KINDNESS FOR MENTAL HEALTH AWARENESS WEEK 2020

 Kindness has featured a lot in my mental health journey.
 Others showing kindness to me has helped in my low moments.
 Being kind to others gave me a sense of purpose which carried me through the dark times.

 Progress on our mental health journeys is influenced so much by the kindness of others.
 Others choosing to be kind to us can give us positivity, a moment of happiness.
 Being unkind can hinder these journeys; those bullied, like myself, may relate to that.

 Friends are my best example of help here.
 It’s been my friends showing kindness to me that’s helped me out the most.
-They are not family doing it out of love, or professionals in a paid, formal setting.
-Instead, they’re doing it because they are kind, nice.
+They are not family doing it out of love or professionals in a paid, formal setting.
+Instead, they’re doing it because they are kind and decent people.

 These acts of kindness have been small, not big gestures.
 But kindness doesn’t need to be big to make a difference.
 Friends are understanding when I don’t go out.
 They can send me a text of encouragement when I feel low.